-- i.
-The Board approves corporate policies and procedures as required for CBHS.
-Where such corporate policies and procedures can apply to another entity within the CBHS Group they are referenced accordingly; - ii.
-The Board must ensure that all CBHS Group policies and procedures take account of each entity within the CBHS Group which is a private health insurer; - iii.
-Where a corporate policy, procedure, statement or other applicable document ("Document") which is required to be approved by the Board of any other CBHS Group entity needs to be different as a result of the differing circumstances of that CBHS Group entity, such applicable Document will be prepared as a stand-alone Document subject to any specific guidelines or requirements not unreasonably requested by the Board; and - iv.
-The Board ensures CBHS Group entities can access and use the resources of CBHS to assist with operations and governance matters on such terms reasonably agreed between CBHS and any applicable CBHS Group entity.
-Such resources include the Audit & Risk Committee.
+- the Board approves governance policies and procedures as required for CBHS.
+Where such governance policies and procedures can apply to another entity within the CBHS Group they are referenced accordingly; - ii. the Board must ensure that all CBHS Group policies and procedures take account of each entity within the CBHS Group which is a private health insurer; - iii. where a governance policy, procedure, statement or other applicable document (Document) which is required to be approved by the Board of any other CBHS Group entity needs to be different as a result of the differing circumstances of that CBHS Group entity, such applicable Document will be prepared as a stand-alone Document subject to any specific guidelines or requirements not unreasonably requested by the Board; and - iv. the Board ensures CBHS Group entities can access and use the resources of CBHS to assist with operations and governance matters on such terms reasonably agreed between CBHS and any applicable CBHS Group entity.

-4. Role and Responsibilities of Chairman, CEO and Company Secretary
+4. Role and Responsibilities of Chair, Company Secretary and Group CEO

-4.1 Chairman
+4.1 Chair

-The Chairman is an independent and Non-Executive Director appointed by the Board.
-The Chairman cannot be the same person as the CEO or have been the CEO of CBHS at any time during the previous three years.
-The Chairman is responsible for ensuring the Board functions effectively and for communicating the views of the Board to members, when so required.
+The Chair is an independent and Non-Executive Director appointed by the Board.
+The Chair cannot be the same person as the CEO or have been the CEO of CBHS at any time during the previous three years.
+The Chair is responsible for ensuring the Board functions effectively and for communicating the views of the Board to members, when so required.